Health Care Professional Information

-Small studies indicate benefits of kudzu in reducing alcohol intake in heavy drinkers (9) (19).
+Small studies indicate benefits of kudzu in reducing alcohol intake in heavy drinkers (9) (19) (23).
 Data also indicate that it does not affect the sleep cycle in moderate drinkers (20).
-Kudzu may improve symptoms such as hot flushes and night sweats in perimenopausal women (5) (10) (21) and cognitive function in postmenopausal women (6).
+Kudzu may improve symptoms such as hot flushes and night sweats in perimenopausal women (5) (10) (21); and cognitive function in postmenopausal women (6).
 It may also be effective in preventing the development of gray hair (24).

 However, because it has estrogenic effects (11), individuals with hormone-sensitive cancers and those taking tamoxifen should avoid kudzu.

 - Neck pain